 4. License fee

-The cost of a marriage license is $55.00, payable in cash (please do not bring large bills) or debit/credit card (Visa, MasterCard, American Express or Discover) when the license is issued.
+The cost of a marriage license is $55.00, payable in cash or debit/credit card (Visa, MasterCard, American Express or Discover) when the license is issued.
 A service fee is charged by the credit card provider.
 Please allow extra time when using large bills or a credit card.

 5. Waiver fee

 A three day waiver form if necessary is $25.00 payable in the same terms above.

 YOU WILL RECEIVE THE MARRIAGE LICENSE ON THE DAY YOU APPLY, YOU CANNOT BE MARRIED UNTIL THREE DAYS LATER.
 For example, if a license is issued on Monday, you cannot be married until Thursday.
 If that presents a problem, the waiting period can be waived by the county clerk's office.

 REMEMBER the license is not valid until three days after it is issued.
 It remains valid for 60 days after the effective date.
 The license can be used anywhere in the State of Oregon.
 It must be filed back with the same county it was purchased from.

 1. A judge.
 (ORS 106.120) A list of judges who perform marriage ceremonies is available from the Marriage License Clerk.